 Gâteau au Chocolat (Chocolate Cake) from Paris is a simple cake made from dark chocolate, butter, sugar, eggs, and a little flour.
 The egg whites are beaten to add the light texture to the cake.
 I served the slices with scoops of vanilla ice cream.
 They can also be topped with powdered sugar.

-French Country Cooking is a great choice for those interested in regional French cooking.
 Most of the ingredients are easy to find in the average American grocery store.
-A few of the more difficult to find ingredients include French andouille, certain cheeses, orange blossom water, chickpea flour, boudin blanc sausages, and foie gras.
-Recipes range from appetizers to desserts, but no beverages.
+A few of the more difficult to locate ingredients include French andouille, certain cheeses, orange blossom water, chickpea flour, boudin blanc sausages, and foie gras.

 Gougères (French Cheese Puffs) Recipe